 To find a particular book, search the Library Catalogue by author or title.
 If you are looking for books on a particular topic, but do not have a specific author or title to search for, search by subject.
 A keyword search is a way of finding material when you only have partial information - if you don't know the exact title of a book, the complete name of the author, or you don't know the subject heading to use.
-When you have found the material you require on the Catalogue, check the 'location' information, take a note of the call number and go to those shelves.
+When you have found the material you require on the Catalogue, check the 'location' information.
+In many cases the book will be available online.
+If not, take a note of the call number and go to those shelves in the library.
 A directory-board of call numbers is on your left as you enter the main doors of the library.
 Most of the books you will be using for Politics and International Relations are housed in the 300s on Level 1.